The drive between Brisbane and Sydney is a vastly different prospect from what it was just a few years ago.

 If you are from Queensland, you’ve probably visited the Gold Coast any number of times, so this is probably more of a stop if you are travelling in the opposite direction.

-The ever-popular tourist hotspot of Surfers Paradise isn’t too far of a detour off the M1, in fact, if you are making the trip from Sydney, there is a very high likelihood that the Gold Coast is your ultimate destination.
+The ever-popular tourist hotspot of Surfers Paradise is just a short detour off the M1.
+In fact, if you are making the trip from Sydney, there is a very high likelihood that the Gold Coast is your ultimate destination.

 In saying that, and having spent a significant amount of time on the Gold Coast recently, I’ve put together a comprehensive guide about the Gold Coast that you might want to check out also.

-However, if you are heading down from Brisbane, the Gold Coast (as well as Tweed Heads just on the other side of the New South Wales border) does present several good opportunities to stop and refuel both your car and yourself without detouring too far off the M1 as well.
+However, if you are heading down from Brisbane, the Gold Coast (as well as Tweed Heads just on the other side of the New South Wales border) does present several good opportunities to stop and refuel both your car and yourself without detouring too far off the M1.

-The number of service stations and fast-food restaurants that line the M1 section of the Pacific Motorway well before you cross the border, particularly around Yatala and Nerang, make for ideal for a quick stop if you are trying to complete the trip in a hurry, or just want to give yourself more time to explore some of the sites in NSW further down the road.
+The number of service stations and fast-food restaurants that line the M1 section of the Pacific Motorway well before you cross the border, particularly around Yatala and Nerang, make for ideal for a quick stop to make sure you have a full tank of fuel and are well caffeinated before embarking on the rest of the trip.

 Byron Bay, NSW

 Did you know that Byron Bay is the most easterly point of mainland Australia?
-More specifically Byron Bay Lighthouse.
+More specifically Byron Bay Lighthouse is.

-If you leave Brisbane early enough (it’s about a 2-hour drive) you could arrive at Byron Bay Lighthouse just in time to see the sunrise with a short detour off the Pacific Highway.
+If you leave Brisbane early enough (it’s about a 2-hour drive), you could time your arrival at Byron Bay Lighthouse to see the sunrise with a short detour off the Pacific Highway.

-I know that can be quite a bit of a stretch for a lot of people, especially in the summer when the sunrises extremely early, but in the winter it can be a much more reasonable prospect.
-And as you can see from the above photo, worth the extra effort.
+I know that might be a bit of a stretch for a lot of people, especially in the summer when the sunrises extremely early, but in the winter, it can be a much more reasonable prospect.
+In saying that, though, the times I have done it, I’ve been surprised how many other people are doing exactly the same thing.

-Just keep in mind that seeing the sunrise at Byron Bay Lighthouse is quite popular, particularly with photographers.
-It’s also worth noting that the parking along Lighthouse Rd is quite limited with the top carpark (if you’ve already visited the lighthouse during the day you’ll know what I’m referring to) closed until well after sunrise.
+Seeing the sunrise at Byron Bay Lighthouse is quite popular, particularly with photographers and yoga enthusiasts.
+I will point out that that the parking along Lighthouse Rd is quite limited and the car park close to the lighthouse, which you might notice when you look at the map, is closed until well after sunrise.

-Beyond the sunrise and lighthouse, Byron Bay is also known for its cafes and extremely laid-back lifestyle with plenty of good local options if you are taking a casual start to your morning (or afternoon).
+Beyond the sunrise and lighthouse, Byron Bay is also known for its cafes and extremely laid-back lifestyle, with plenty of good local options if you are taking a casual approach to your trip.

 In fact, Byron Bay is quite a popular tourist destination in its own right.
 While you are in the area, you might also want to check out Crystal Castle in the hinterland just outside of Byron.